How does Impact 100 work?

 What are my obligations if I join?

 Only two things are required to be a member: You must be a woman age 21 or older, and you must donate $1000, or be part of a Shared Membership that donates $1000.
 You are then encouraged to make an informed decision when you vote for a grant recipient, either in person at the Annual Meeting or by absentee ballot.
 If you would like to be more involved, you may serve on a Focus Area Committee to review and evaluate grant proposals (this year’s FAC meeting schedule can be found here).
 You may want to attend site visits to some of the nonprofit applicants for the grant.
-You might decide to join a committee to help plan the Annual Meeting, or brainstorm ideas for telling more women about Impact 100, or think of educational topics to present to our members.
+You might decide to join a Board Committee to help plan the Annual Celebration, recruit/retain members, market the organization, fundraise to support it, or present educational opportunities to our members.
 The choice is yours as to how involved you become.

 What is the timing for becoming a member and awarding a grant?

 Members join throughout each calendar year, but no later than December 31.
-The grant-making process then begins in January, and ends when the grant recipients are determined at the Annual Meeting in June.
+The grant-making process then begins in January and ends when the grant recipients are determined at the Annual Meeting in June.
 The amount of money in the grant pool on December 31 determines the grant amounts to be awarded the following June.
-An Impact grant is given for each $100,000 in the pool, with the residual divided equally among the other finalist organizations.
+An Impact grant is awarded for each $100,000 in the pool, with the residual divided equally among the other finalist organizations as unrestricted Community Support Grants.

 Is my donation to Impact 100 tax-deductible?

 Impact 100 Greater Indianapolis is an IRS recognized 501(C)(3) charitable organization.
 Your donation is tax deductible to the full extent permitted by law.
-Administrative donations are also 100% tax deductible.
+Donations to help cover operating costs are also 100% tax deductible.

 How long is my membership in Impact 100?